 Christmas is a time of gift-giving.
 So is it a good time to give your aging father or mother a medical alert system?
 It all depends on how you give the gift.
 Give it too bluntly and you might find yourself with a fight on your hands.

 Picture it: You’re a 75-year old man who is in generally good health and lives independently.
 You don’t need a retirement home.
 Those are for old people.
 It’s Christmas morning and your kids have a present for you.
 What is it?
 A watch?
 A wallet?
 Let’s see…

 WHAT THE HECK!?!
 It’s one of those medical alarms!
 They think I’m old!!!

-We’re keenly aware that that’s the reaction many seniors have when they get one of our kits.
+We’re keenly aware that that’s the reaction many seniors have when they get one of our medical alert systems.
 They see it as a vote of no-confidence from their children.
 Tying the kit up with a bow doesn’t make it any easier to accept.

 But how you present the gift just might make it more acceptable.
 Here are some suggestions that might help.